Safeguarding Policy

 Operation Encompass

-Operation Encompass means that the police will share information about Domestic Abuse incidents with our school soon after they have been called to a domestic incident.
+Operation Encompass means that the police will share information about Domestic Abuse incidents with our school soon after they have been called to a domestic incident;

 • All Key Adults (DSL/Deputy DSL) have attended an Operation Encompass local briefing as well as national online training;

-• Our parents / carers are fully aware that we are an Operation Encompass school;
+• Our Parents / Carers are fully aware that we are an Operation Encompass school;

 • The Key Adult has also led briefings for all school staff and Governors about Operation Encompass, the prevalence of Domestic Abuse and the impact of this abuse on children.
-We have also discussed how we can support our children following the Operation Encompass notification;
+We have also discussed how we can support our pupils following the Operation Encompass notification;

-• The DSL will report on Operation Encompass in the half termly report to Governors.
+• The DSL will report on Operation Encompass in the termly report to Governors.
 All information is anonymised for these reports;

 • The Key Adult will use the Operation Encompass Toolkit to ensure that all appropriate actions have been taken by the school.